- Steps to Make Google Photos Work

 - Your dashboard will show the new API now available.
-Your Client ID is ready for use!
+Your Client ID is now configured to work with Google Photos!

-Unlike Picasa, Google Photos only supports back-end authentication.
-To set it up you will need to do the following:
+To set up authentication you will need to do the following:

 - The first step requires you to set the Google Client ID and Google Client Secret at Photonic → Settings → Google Photos → Google Photos Settings.
-Note that if you have already obtained a Client ID for Picasa previously, you can reuse that, but you have to perform the steps documented in the previous section.
+Use the values obtained from the above

 - Next, head over to Photonic → Authentication → Google Photos, then start the authentication: